SmartThingsDevelopers/Sample-RulesAPI/Sample Rules Apps/smartthings-rules-manager.glitch.me/README.md

 # SmartThings Rules Manager

 Test and familiarize yourself with our Rules API endpoints.
+See it live on <a href="https://glitch.com/edit/#!/smartthings-rules-manager">Glitch</a>

 #### Here are some additional links to help you get started coding right away:
 - Community Forums: <a href="http://community.smartthings.com">http://community.smartthings.com</a>